kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 #### OpenStack

-Ensure your OpenStack credentials are loaded in environment variables.
+Ensure your OpenStack **Identity v2** credentials are loaded in environment variables.
 This can be done by downloading a credentials .rc file from your OpenStack dashboard and sourcing it:

 ```
 $ source ~/.stackrc